cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/configuration.md

 The values passed in to the `access.ip` array can either be an IPv4/v6 string, or an IPv4/v6 CIDR block describing an IP range to allow.

-Any requests that do not originate from an IP address whutelisted in the `access.ip` array will be rejected with a `403 Forbidden` response.
+Any requests that do not originate from an IP address whitelisted in the `access.ip` array will be rejected with a `403 Forbidden` response.

 #### `access.rateLimit`